wpgodspeed/wp-godspeed/readme.txt

 A **content delivery network (CDN)** is a global network of servers which expedite the delivery of your site's content on behalf of your server.
 The primary benefits of a CDN are extensive, but mainly you get more  reliability, scalability, and performance.
 The **WP Godspeed CDN plugin** helps you to easily connect a CDN to WordPress.

-= What does it do exactly? =
+= What does this plugin do exactly? =

-The WP Godspeed CDN plugin has been created to serve your static content directly via CDN URLs.
+The WP Godspeed CDN plugin has been created to serve static content directly via CDN URLs.
+It will first setup your site's very own CDN.
+Then, you can simply activate/deactivate the CDN on the options page.

 = Features =